top of page

 Purpose

-This form is filed by an Indian company issuing equity instruments (shares, convertible debentures, etc.) to a person resident outside India.
-It confirms receipt of FDI and must be submitted within 30 days from the date of share allotment.
+This form must be filed by an Indian company issuing equity instruments, like shares or convertible debentures, to non-residents.
+It confirms the receipt of FDI and is due within 30 days from the date of the share allotment.

 When It Applies

-• Issuance of shares at the time of incorporation to non-resident shareholders
+• Issuance of shares during incorporation to non-resident shareholders

-• Conversion of External Commercial Borrowings (ECBs) into equity
+• Converting External Commercial Borrowings (ECBs) into equity

-• Participating interest or rights in oil fields
+• Participating interests or rights in oil fields

 Required Documents